-Swix poles and chosen extra equipment can be added for an additional price based on a personal quote (see ch.
-3.7).
+Chosen extra equipment based on personal price quote (see ch.
+3.7)

-Exero Technologies delivers Spike to the user fully assembled, and to the users address unless otherwise agreed upon.
-Spike can be adjusted to the user by Exero before shipment, or after by the user themselves through Exero guidelines and video tutorials.
+SmartGroup delivers Spike to the user fully assembled, and to the users address unless otherwise agreed upon.
+Personal adjustments on Spike can be made before delivery, upon delivery or after delivery, depending on the delivery location.
+Deliveries in Norway are personally carried out by SmartGroup and Spike will be adjusted upon delivery.
+For international deliveries, Spike can be adjusted to the user by SmartGroup before shipment, or after by the user themselves through SmartGroup guidelines.